SimformSolutionsPvtLtd/SSPhotoKit/README.md

 <!-- Description -->

 SSPhotoKit is an advanced and versatile toolkit tailored for image processing.
 At its core, SSPhotoKitEngine empowers real-time image editing, preserving a non-destructive workflow.
-Meanwhile, SSPhotoKitUI offers SwiftUI views enriched with configurable elements, seamlessly integrating with your application for a seamless and intuitive user experience.
+Meanwhile, SSPhotoKit offers SwiftUI views enriched with configurable elements, seamlessly integrating with your application for a seamless and intuitive user experience.

 <!-- Previews -->